Jean Moorcroft Wilson

-Jean Moorcroft Wilson (born 3 October 1941) is a British academic and writer, best known as a biographer and critic of First World War poets and poetry.
+Jean Moorcroft Wilson is a British academic and writer, best known as a biographer and critic of First World War poets and poetry.

 A lecturer in English at Birkbeck, University of London, she has written a two-volume biography of Siegfried Sassoon, as well as works on Virginia Woolf, Charles Sorley, Robert Graves, Isaac Rosenberg and William Watson.
 Her husband was the publisher Cecil Woolf (died 10 June 2019).